-- e.
-The project site is not located within the boundaries of an airport land use plan or within two miles of a public airport.
+- 13. Soil sampling and testing shall be conducted on the site to determine if any agricultural chemicals are present above standards for residential uses.
+If elevated levels of agricultural chemicals are identified, the soils on site shall be remediated through accepted industry standards and in compliance with the recommendations of the report and all applicable regulations prior to the issuance of any construction related permits. - e.
+The nearest airfield, General William J Fox Airfield, is located approximately four miles northwest of the project site.
+There are no circumstances related to this proximity that could be expected to result in a safety hazard for people residing in the project area.
 Therefore, no impacts would occur. - f.
 The traffic generated by the proposed project is not expected to block the roadways and improvements that have been conditioned as part of the project would ensure that traffic operates smoothly.
 Therefore, the proposed project would not impair or physically block any identified evacuation routes and would not interfere with any adopted emergency response plan.
 Impacts would not occur. - g.
 The surrounding properties are vacant land and single-family residences.
 It is possible that these lands could be subject to grass and building fires.
 The project site is within the service boundaries of Los Angeles County Fire Station No. 130, located at 44558 40th Street West, which would serve the project site in the event of a fire.
 Therefore, potential impacts from wildland fires would be less than significant.